Skip to Content

 We suggest heading to one of the remote pagodas we describe below.
 Some of these are so remote they have almost nobody else there except for a few monks.

 Other practical tips, check out the pagodas next to the famous crowded ones – these are likely to be less crowded.
 Also, plan ahead and come early to get your spot.
-Pagoda sunset hunting became a daily ritual for us during our trip in Bagan – we spent a good 2-3 hours each evening researching which would be that evening's ‘spot'!
+Pagoda sunset hunting became a daily ritual for us during our trip to Bagan – we spent a good 2-3 hours each evening researching which would be that evening's ‘spot'!

 Finally, consider heading to Bagan outside of the December/January peak season and instead come during the shoulder season (March-May) when it's still popular but there are far fewer crowds.